 Using Intonia to analyze live sounds requires a microphone.
 Many computers have built-in microphones, but if yours doesn't, you will need to connect one to your computer's sound input jack.
-Note that some external USB mics may not work under OSX.

 Start the program.
 For most Windows users, that will involve double-clicking the Intonia icon on the desktop.

 Use the View menu to select Amplitude.
 The usual way to do this is to click View, then click Amplitude, but with Intonia, you can accomplish the same thing just by pressing the 'V' key then the 'A' key.
 Intonia is designed so that most operations can be accessed by pressing a single key on your keyboard.
 (Using a mouse is difficult when you're holding a fiddle in one hand and a bow in the other.)

 Press the space key (which is the same as clicking to release Pause button) to start recording.
 Play a few notes on your violin.
 You should see the amplitude envelope (loudness) scroll by as you play.